datanucleus/javax.persistence/README.md

 # javax.persistence

-Clean-room definition of JPA API intended for transitory use in DataNucleus JPA development.
+Clean definition of JPA API intended for use with DataNucleus JPA since the JCP haven't provided an official JPA API jar.
-See http://java.net/projects/jpa-spec/downloads for specification used to generate this API.
+See http://java.net/projects/jpa-spec/downloads for the specification used to generate this API.

 ## KeyFacts